We Were Never Meant to Go It Alone

 But somewhere along the way, we forgot that humans aren’t meant to be this separate.

 We forgot that support isn’t weakness.
-That sisterhood isn’t a luxury.
+That kinship isn’t a luxury.
 That belonging is not something to earn.

 We are wired to connect.